jameshughes89/cs101/site/assignments/tic-tac-toe/tic-tac-toe.rst

 ---------------

-Write a function ``check_down_diagonal`` that takes the current game board and the player's symbol as a string as parameters, and returns ``True`` if the player occupies all cells in the downward diagonal starting in the top left, and ``False`` otherwise.
+Write a function ``check_down_diagonal`` that takes the current game board and the player's symbol as a string as parameters, and returns ``True`` if the specified player occupies all cells in the downward diagonal starting in the top left, and ``False`` otherwise.
 Unlike the rows and columns check, there is only one downward diagonal starting in the top left, thus there is no need to include an integer as a parameter.

-Similarly, write a function ``check_up_diagonal`` that takes the current game board and the player's symbol as a string as parameters, and returns ``True`` if the player occupies all cells in the upward diagonal starting in the bottom left, and ``False`` otherwise.
+Similarly, write a function ``check_up_diagonal`` that takes the current game board and the player's symbol as a string as parameters, and returns ``True`` if the specified player occupies all cells in the upward diagonal starting in the bottom left, and ``False`` otherwise.

 Checking All Directions